Schoharie Creek

 Schoharie Creek is a river in New York that flows north 93 mi from the foot of Indian Head Mountain in the Catskills through the Schoharie Valley to the Mohawk River.
 It is twice impounded north of Prattsville to create New York City's Schoharie Reservoir and the Blenheim-Gilboa Power Project.

-During the American Revolutionary War, Iroquois Indian attacks against the cluster of farms in the valley of the Cobleskill Creek tributary was the site of the Cobleskill Massacre (May 1778), virtually depopulating settlements in the southern Mohawk valley.
-News of this and two other mixed Tory-Indian guerrilla attacks led to an appropriation of funds for the Sullivan Expedition dispatched by General Washington in 1779 to break the threat of Indian raids.

 The Erie Canal crossed over the creek by an aqueduct at Schoharie Crossing State Historic Site.

 Two notable bridge collapses have occurred on Schoharie Creek.
 In 1987, two spans of the New York State Thruway collapsed.
 On August 28, 2011, the covered Old Blenheim Bridge collapsed due to flooding from Hurricane Irene.

 Geography

 Watershed and tributary streams

 Schoharie Creek is part of the drainage system of the Hudson River watershed and a direct tributary of the Mohawk River.
 Tributaries of Schoharie Creek, listed from upstream to downstream, include: